-Changes in registered particulars
+2.3.3 Changes in registered particulars

-Changes to a company's registered office, the board of directors and the secretary must be reported within 15 days after the change to the Registrar.
-Certain other changes such as the increase of capital, change of articles of association, allotment of shares, creation of charge over certain types of assets of a company situate in or outside Hong Kong and passing of special resolutions must be reported to the Companies Registry within certain statutory time limits.
+Any change to a company's registered office, the board of directors and the secretary must be reported within 15 days after the change to the Registrar.
+Certain other changes such as the increase of capital, change of articles of association, allotment of share(s), creation of charge over certain types of assets of a company situate in or outside Hong Kong and passing of special resolutions must be reported to the Companies Registry within certain statutory time limits.